bjornrho/Navigation-brov2/src/brov2_qekf/README.md

 * **barometer_topic_name**: The name of the topic where pressure sensor readings are published; default="barometer/barometer_data"
 * **state_estimate_topic_name**: The name of the topic where state estimates are published; default="/CSEI/observer/odom"

-The default values are a combination of values found through experimental measurements and the respective sensor data sheet, whichever proved to be largest.
+The default values are a combination of values found through experimental measurements and the respective sensor data sheet, whichever proved to be the largest.
 See thesis for further explanation.

 *Note that the A50 DVL provides a covariance matrix accompanying velocity measurements.
 Hence, **std_dvl** is not actually used, but it is added for the sake of completeness.*